 The Flex series of mattresses was introduced less than a year ago and was the answer to the popular hybrid options currently available on the market.
+Never again will you be required to choose between and firm and soft Tempur-Pedic mattress.
+Now, you have it all.
 This line combines Tempur-Pedic’s memory foam layers with a pocketed coil innerspring that moves with the weight distribution of your body.
 This line is offered in choices to meet any type of sleepers needs ranging from a medium soft to firm surface choice.

 Because of the innerspring, this is a good choice for heavier body types due to how it supports the body from below, but also provides the contouring feel of memory foam.
 Often heavier bodies need a more uplifting support to keep material from compressing, and to provide proper weight distribution for a more comfortable night’s rest.

 Tempurpedic Flex Prima is the most firm of all the Flex mattresses and comes in a 10 inch profile with a layer of the Tempur Extra Soft memory foam for comfort.

 Tempurpedic Flex Supreme and Flex Supreme Breeze is a medium surface mattress that is 11.5 inches thick with an extra soft memory foam layer.

 Tempurpedic Flex Elite has a medium soft sleeping comfort rating and is 12.5 inch thick.
 It also boasts an extra soft memory foam layer.

 - Heavy and difficult to move

 You may want to read: Best Tempur-Pedic Adjustable Bed Reviews